U.S. airlines gain final approval to drop services to 75 domestic airports

 The department has previously allowed some airlines to halt service to some airports and rejected other requests.

-Both United Airlines (UAL.O) and Delta Air Lines (DAL.N) won approval to halt flights to 11 airports.
-Allegiant Air (ALGT.O) was allowed to halt service to six airports, while JetBlue Airways Corp (JBLU.O), Alaska Airlines (ALK.N), Spirit Airlines (SAVE.N) and Frontier Airlines gained approval to stop flights to five airports each.
+Both United Airlines and Delta Air Lines won approval to halt flights to 11 airports.
+Allegiant Air was allowed to halt service to six airports, while JetBlue Airways Corp, Alaska Airlines, Spirit Airlines and Frontier Airlines gained approval to stop flights to five airports each.

 U.S. air carriers have said they are collectively burning through more than $10 billion in cash a month as travel demand remains a fraction of prior levels.
 They have parked more than half of their planes and cut thousands of flights.